mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 That makes it way more clear.
 The model struggles to classify those `activity_ids` because they are similar actions.
 4 and 5 are both stationary (sitting and standing), 9 and 11 both involving lying down (sit-to-lie and stand-to-lie), and 10 and 12 both involve standing up from a resting position (lie-to-sit and lie_to_stand).
-It makes sense that accelerometer data on these actions would be similar.
+It makes sense that accelerometer and gyroscope data on these actions would be similar.

 So with 94% accuracy in this activity classifier scenario, can we start a Fitbit competitor?
 Maybe.

 We don't necessarily need to distinguish between the 12 different activities themselves, only whether we should count it as walking.
-If we can predict whether someone is walking or not from the accelerometer with near perfect accuracy, we'd be in business.
+If we can predict whether someone is walking or not from the smartphone with near perfect accuracy, we'd be in business.

 ## Predicting Walking vs. Not Walking